-In the 1940s and 1950s few Americans were better known than Maynardville, Tennessee
+In the 1940s and 1950s few Americans were better known than Maynardville, Tennessee, native Roy Acuff.

-, to hell with Babe Ruth, to hell with Roy Acuff.”
-In 1948 he ran for governor of Tennessee and got the Republican nomination, but didn't win the general election.
+In 1948 Roy Acuff ran for governor of Tennessee and got the Republican nomination, but didn’t win the general election.

 Acuff remained active in country music through his 80s and died in 1992.